A prepaid mobile phone plan offers an easy and affordable way to take control of your phone usage.

 What is a prepaid plan?

-Prepaid plans require regular upfront payments for your mobile phone service, as distinct from postpaid plans, which hit you with a bill at the end of each contract period.
+As the name suggests, prepaid plans require regular upfront payments for your mobile phone service, as distinct from postpaid plans, which hit you with a bill at the end of each contract period.
 Prepaid plans can have expiry periods that range from as little as 10 days and right up to 365 days, though the majority tend to run for around 30 days.

 Prepaid plans work on a recharge basis, where you pay for an allotment of calls, texts and data usage, to use within a period of time.
 Once you have used your call credit, or reached your expiry date, you buy another recharge to continue service on your mobile.